-As Pathfinders, leaders are expected to continually change or renew that part of the organization for which they are responsible, working on ways to make things better, more effective, or different.
+As Pathfinders, leaders are expected to continually change or renew that part of the organisation for which they are responsible, working on ways to make things better, more effective, or different.
 Pathfinding calls for taking followers to a place they would not go by themselves.

 On the other hand, in volatile, fast-paced times, people yearn for some form of constancy.
-They won't find it in the marketplace; they won't find it in most organizations.
+They won't find it in the marketplace; they won't find it in most organisations.
 So where should they look for it?

 The answer: They should look to the leader.
 As Stewards, leaders are expected to protect constants—what doesn't change.
-In the midst of organizational and marketplace change, employees will want to see a set of enduring tenets that do not change.
+In the midst of organisational and marketplace change, employees will want to see a set of enduring tenets that do not change.
 These tenets include a leader's philosophy, purpose, deep values, strengths, and vision.
 These are a leader's essence qualities—the example the leader wants to set.